CheckTheThings/star-wars/README.md

-# star-wars
+# Star Wars
-Star Wars data
+Star Wars data for use with Check The Things (coming soon)